-To mark our Prayer Week 12th-18th September those living in our housing schemes have been looking back on prayers they have seen answered over the years.
+Those living in our housing schemes have been looking back on prayers they have seen answered over the years

 "We have seen many prayers answered, and it has sometimes been with amazing provision.
 During one period when we were living by faith the rent was due the following day and we didn't have enough to pay it.
 A cheque arrived in the post for the exact amount from someone we hadn't had any contact with for years!" - Colin & Jane, Royd Court

 "My left leg was left disabled due to diphtheria.
 Early in ministry, disability made it a struggle.
 I then read an article in a Christian magazine entitled 'Mystery into a ministry'.
 This revolutionised my whole way of thinking and led me into a lifetime of prayer."

 "My prayers were answered when I received information about the beginning of the building of Pilgrim Gardens some nine to 10 years ago when I knew I had to move from where I was." - Lesley, Pilgrim Gardens